-In this post, I’ll share a list of 100 different blogs that will listen to your music.
+In this post, I’ll share a list of 125 different blogs that will listen to your music.
+This includes their contact details, Twitter and Soundcloud URLs, and my notes for submissions.
 I’ll also share my tips for pitching your tracks based on my experience as a musician and a marketer.

 Stop digging around for music blogs.
-Get a free spreadsheet with a list of these 101 blogs and their contact details.
-Just enter your email below to get started.
+Get a free spreadsheet with over 125 music blogs and their contact details.
+Just enter your email below to download the spreadsheet instantly.

 To make it easier to read, I’ve organized the entire list as a table.
 I’ve only shared publicly available email addresses.